 - I can’t find any club- or team-mates who’d like to enter the race.
 Can I still enter?
 Will I get a ride?
 Answer: Yes, the BC Junior Road Series (and the race) regulations permit individual entries so if you want to enter on your own, you are more than welcome.
 We’ll evaluate your entry on the same basis as the riders in a team, and if, according to the criteria set down in the BC selection regs, you deserve to be in the race, you will be.
 If three or more riders from the same club/team enter, that’s when you become eligible for the team competition.

 - Two of my dead-keen friends entered three months ago and the other two of us entered today.
 Will we still be considered as a team?
 Answer: Yes.
-If there are three or more riders from the same club/team entered when entries close on Sunday July 22nd, you will be regarded as a team even if you didn’t all enter at the same time
+If there are three or more riders from the same club/team entered when entries close, you will be regarded as a team even if you didn’t all enter at the same time

 - Six of us from the same club want to ride, can we?
 Answer: Unfortunately, for the moment, no. We currently limit the race to four rider teams (though this may change in future).
 There are a couple of ways this can be dealt with though.
 Firstly, although the ‘spare’ riders can’t ‘guest ride’ for another team, provided they legitimately change their first-claim club registration with BC, it is possible for them to enter the race under the auspices of another team (see the question below).
 The other way that works for some teams is to declare the ‘extra’ riders as dedicated team reserves.
 That way, if one of the original selection of four riders is forced to withdraw, we will offer the place to another rider from the same club.
 Only if he is unable to take the place do we then fill it from the general reserve list.
 This allows teams who have lost a rider to maintain their full strength rather than drop down to three entrants.